abobija/esp-discord/README.md

 idf.py create-project-from-example "abobija/esp-discord:echo"
 ```

-Then build and flash it as usual:
+Follow instructions from the project's README, then build and flash it as usual:

 ```bash
 cd echo